Kosher-T/R-projects/README.md

 Never even heard about R before I did some reserch into AI.

-## R Script for Basic Temperature Analysis (R Vestor lesson on Coddy)
+## R Script for Basic Temperature Analysis (Vector lesson on Coddy)

 This R script performs a series of basic statistical calculations on a predefined vector of temperatures.
 It calculates the average, highest, lowest temperature, the temperature range, and the count of temperature readings.